 Why is my available balance less than my wallet balance?

-- The available balance subtracts any network fees required to send a transaction.
-For example, if you have $5 USD in Bitcoin the fee is around $1 - $3 USD to send a Bitcoin transaction.
-The available balance is what remains.
-Fees are paid to each network (Bitcoin, Ethereum, etc.) to deliver your transaction they are not kept by Exodus.
+- The available balance subtracts network fees required to send a transaction.
+For example, if you have $5 USD in Bitcoin, and the fee is $3 USD to send Bitcoin, you will see $2 USD as the available balance.
+Fees are paid to individual networks (Bitcoin, Ethereum, etc.) to deliver transactions - they are not kept by Exodus.

 Each time you send a blockchain asset, a transaction fee must be included to ensure your payment is processed by the network and reaches the destination.
 These fees are paid to each assets network (Bitcoin, Ethereum, etc.) they are not kept by Exodus.